-Angelique helps clients resolve legal issues that can arise following the death or illness of loved ones.
+Angelique helps clients resolve legal issues that can arise following the death or incapacity of loved ones.
 In these circumstances, feelings of sadness or anger can be overwhelming.
 Angelique listens carefully to her clients in order to really understand what they need, and then pursues their goals relentlessly.
 Former clients describe her as an astute negotiator who is very creative, caring, strong, witty and “a warrior in the truest sense of the word.”

 Angelique has extensive experience litigating a variety of estate, trust, guardianship, power of attorney and capacity matters.
 She frequently appears in courts throughout the Greater Toronto Area including the Toronto Estates List.
 She has acted for and against beneficiaries, estate trustees, guardians, attorneys for property and personal care, dependants, and creditors.
 Her clients include individuals, trust companies, charities, and the Office of the Children’s Lawyer.